pizidavi/Google-Assistant-Timer/README.md

 Allows to send commands to Google Assistant that will execute after a certain time interval.

+> This repository is no longer maintained because **Google has implemented this by default**! 😃

 _Example:_

 * _"Hey Google, turn on the light after 5 minutes"_